Are Energy Bars Good for You?

 Refined sweeteners such as high-fructose corn syrup (HFCS) race through your body and give you a super-fast jolt of energy, but often leave you depleted a short time later.
 And because they can actually inhibit your ability to feel full, eating them can lead to cravings for more of the same.
 In addition to HFCS, it’s wise to beware of bars containing sugar alcohols, sorbitol, xylitol, mannitol, maltodextrin, sucralose, and artificial colors.

 Don’t Overdose on Vitamins

 Skip energy bars that are fortified with vitamins and minerals.
 If you’re taking a multivitamin or if you drink fortified orange juice, you could max out on your daily vitamin intake, which can have harmful effects.

 Bars don’t provide as many nutritional benefits as a well-rounded meal, so don’t use them as replacements.
 If you do eat them, make sure you’re getting balanced nutrition from the rest of your diet.

-Though energy bars don’t have this effect on everyone, they can cause diarrhea during exercise sessions in some.
+Though energy bars don’t have this effect on everyone, they can cause diarrhea for some during exercise sessions.